Lorentz symmetry breaking in a Yang-Mills theory within the Gribov restriction

-This region is the so called ``first Gribov region'' and is defined as
+This region is the so called ``first Gribov region'', defined as

+Such region is supposed to be free of infinitesimal copies, since we are considering copies associated with infinitesimal gauge transformations of the gauge field.
+The region formally free of all possible Gribov copies (infinitesimal and finite ones) is called the Fundamental Modular Region (FMR).
+So far, there is no viable approach to implement the restriction of the path integral to the FMR, to our knowledge \cite{Zwanziger:1993dh,Dudal:2008sp,Cucchieri:1997ns}.

+From the definition \eqref{gr}, it is possible to see that a gauge field configuration with large enough amplitude may correspond to negative eigenvalues of the FP operator, {\textit{i.e.},} it is outside $\Omega$.
+Therefore, Gribov's restriction means that only gauge field configurations with small enough amplitude, so that $\mathcal{M}^{ab} > 0$, must be accounted in the path integral.

-Since the FP operator is the inverse of the ghost field propagator, one may realise that the Gribov restriction condition amounts to restrictions on the ghost field propagator.
-Namely, the ghost-anti-ghost two point function in the presence of external gauge fields reads
+Since the FP operator is closely related to the inverse of the ghost field propagator, one may realize that the Gribov restriction condition amounts to restrictions on the ghost-anti-ghost two-point function.
+That is, Gribov proposed to investigate, order by order in loop corrections, whether gauge field configuration is associated to divergencies of the ghost-anti-ghost propagator, which means that one should perturbatively access the influence of $A_{\mu}(x)$ on the poles of the ghosts field propagator.
+In order to do that, the ghost two-point function is computed up to one-loop order as a functional of the gauge field, \textit{i.e.} the gauge field is treated as a classical field at this moment,

-where $\sigma(k,A)$ stands for the ghost form factor.
-From equation \eqref{ghostformfactor} we can see that the restriction to the first Gribov region $\Omega$ means that the path integral shall be taken only over gauge field configurations that lead to a positive ghost-anti-ghost two point function \eqref{ghostformfactor}.
-Namely,

-With such condition the ghost field propagator is allowed to have only the $k^{2}=0$ pole, in what is called the no-pole condition.

-Therefore, the restriction to the $\Omega$ region is implemented through the introduction of the Heaviside step function, which imposes the no-pole condition to the path integral.
-Namely,